TAndronaco/CS4310-Memory-Management-Final-Project/README.md

 # CS4310-Memory-Management-Final-Project
-Example for OS Memory Management for CS 4310
+Examples for OS Memory Management will have the jar files for the programs located within the ___ file.
+Within there will be two programs, ClockReplacement.jar and ____.jar, which can both re ran.
+The other files contain source code within their respective files.

 # Clock Replacement Usage
 Java -jar ClockReplacement.jar